Homestead Hack: MYO Crispy Taco Shells Using Plain Corn Tortillas!

 The other night I made a pork roast in my slow cooker.
 Since I often use the Cook-Once Eat Twice method I cooked a LOT of roast that night!
 That’s ok, I was cooking with planned leftovers in mind.

 The next day I’d planned to to turn some of that leftover roast into carnitas tacos.
-But ugh, I thought about the taco shells.
+But what about those crispy shells?
+Will we have to go to the store and buy them?
+NOPE!

-Crispy Taco Shells Needed
+Purchased Crispy Taco Shells Hard & Brittle

-DANG I hate to buy crispy taco shells!
-They’re always so hard & brittle.
-Plus several are often already broken in the package when I buy them.
+Several are often already broken in the package when I buy them.

-Oh, and you have to buy 12 at a time, much more than RancherMan & I need.
+You have to buy 12 at a time, much more than RancherMan & I need.
 So many in the package will just be wasted.

 Corn Tortillas Into Crispy Taco Shells

 First I bought a package of corn tortillas.
 (UPDATE: I now make my own Corn Tortillas in minutes and for pennies!)
-I brought out the number of corn tortillas that I wanted to make into crispy taco shells.

 (now’s the complicated part, y’all) I just laid each tortilla across a wire on the rack in my oven and closed the oven door.
-I didn’t spray them with anything, I didn’t butter or oil them.
-I didn’t even add any seasoning to them.
-Nothing!

 I suppose you could lay each tortilla across two racks to try to make a wider taco shell.
 When making a wider bottom to them the taco shells will actually stand on their own while you fill them.